Reputation Strategy

 • Executive reputation dependencies

-Reputation Strategy Stakeholder Perception Modeling
+Stakeholder Perception Modelling

 Not all audiences interpret you the same way.
+Each one carries different assumptions, different risk thresholds, and different trust signals.

-We model perception across
+We model perception across:

 • Regulators